rjdirisio/pyvibdmc/docs/initial_conditions.rst

 Permutations of Like Atoms
 ------------------------------
-If you want to start with a ground state geometry that has a random distribution of like atoms, you can do this with ``pyvibdmc.simulation_utilities.initial_conditioner``.
+If you want to start with a ground state geometry that has a random distribution of like atoms, you can do this with the ``InitialConditioner`` object.
 For example, if you have a methane molecule, you may want to start with initial conditions so that there is not a bias in picking where "Hydrogen 1" is versus "Hydrogen 2".
 This technique will duplicate the geometry to the specified ensemble size, and for each duplication it will swap like atoms randomly (if you start with ``["C","H1","H2","H3","H4"]``, this code will randomly permute all Hs to get things like